Pritika-2024/Python_data_projects/Project_data_jobs/README.md

 ---

 ## Data Cleaning
-Data cleaning involved removing duplicate job postings, handling missing salary values, standardizing country and role names, converting salary fields into numerical format, and filtering out incomplete records.
-Skill data was normalized by exploding multi-skill entries to enable accurate frequency and salary-based analysis.
+The dataset required multiple preprocessing steps to ensure accuracy and consistency before analysis.
+The following data cleaning tasks were performed:

+- Removed duplicate job postings to avoid skewed counts and salary statistics
+- Handled missing values in critical fields such as salary and skills by filtering incomplete records
+- Standardized categorical columns including job titles, country names, and experience levels
+- Converted salary-related columns into consistent numerical formats for comparison and aggregation
+- Normalized skill data by splitting and exploding multi-skill entries into individual records
+- Filtered out outliers and invalid entries that could distort visual trends

+These steps ensured the dataset was reliable and suitable for meaningful visualization and insight generation.

 ---